alephium/old-wiki/src/Miner-Troubleshooting.md

 #### Why the miner uses huge amount of memory on HiveOS?

 You should deactivate the `log to write in RAM` with command `logs-on`.

+#### Why `sweep-all` does not transfer all of my coins to another address?

+Only one of the 4 addresses is active for miner wallet.
+You will need to execute `sweep-all` for all of the 4 addresses.
+There is an endpoint to switch the active address: [change-active-address](GPU-Miner-Guide.md#change-your-active-address), like switching account in MetaMask.